xuanqi99/diffusion-based-dg/README.md

 generative models.
 The goal is to improve model robustness on unseen target domains without assuming access to target-domain data during training.

+# Diffusion-Based Domain Generalization

+This repository contains a method for domain generalization based on diffusion generative models.
+The goal is to improve model robustness on unseen target domains without assuming access to target-domain data during training.

 ## Overview

 Domain generalization aims to train a model that can perform well on unseen or